Charge radii of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O determined from their charge-changing cross-sections and the mirror-difference charge radii: Results and discussions

 Introducing the above correction factor to the ZRGM allows us to determine $R_\text{p}$ of nuclei with unknown radii from the experimental CCCSs.
 The point-proton density distribution of $p$-shell nuclei is assumed in the harmonic oscillator type.
-Table~\ref{tab1} summarizes the determined $R_ \text p$ of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O. The error bars of $R_ \text p$ include both the systematic uncertainty due to the scaling method and the statistical uncertainty from the experimental CCCSs.
-In the cases where CCCS statistical errors are larger than 2\%, they account for more than 60\% of the uncertainties of the final $R_ \text p$.
+Table~\ref{tab1} summarizes the determined $R_ \text p$ of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O. The error bars of $R_ \text p$ include both the systematic uncertainty from the scaling method and the statistical uncertainty.
+In the cases where CCCS statistical errors are more than 2\%, they account for more than 60\% of the uncertainties of the final $R_ \text p$.
 Only in the cases where CCCS statistical errors are smaller than 1\%, the scaling method starts to dominate the uncertainties of $R_ \text p$.

-In Fig.~\ref{fig_r}, we plot $R_ \text p$ of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O determined in this work, the ones from the electron scattering method~\cite{Angeli13} and previous CCCS measurements whenever available.
-The predictions from deformed relativistic Hartree-Bogoliubov theory in continuum (DRHBc) \cite{Zhou10,DRHBc,Zhang20,Zhang22} and from the \textit{ab initio} no-core shell-model~\cite{chou23} are shown for comparisons.
-The new data at $^{15}$O supports the $N$ = 8 magic feature while the smaller $R_ \text p$ of $^{13}$N than that of $^{14}$N may indicate an appearance of a local minimum at $N$ = 6 in the nitrogen isotopic chain.
-Both cases are in agreement with the DRHBc predictions.
+In Fig.~\ref{fig_r}, we plot $R_ \text p$ of $^{11-16}$C, $^{13-17}$N and $^{15-18}$O determined in this work, the ones from the electron scattering method~\cite{Angeli13} and previous CCCS measurements whenever available~\cite{Yama11,Ritu16, Tran16, GSI19N, GSI22O}.
+The predictions from deformed relativistic Hartree-Bogoliubov theory in continuum (DRHBc) \cite{Zhou10,DRHBc,Zhang20,Zhang22,Guo24} and from the \textit{ab initio} no-core shell-model~\cite{chou23} are shown for comparisons.
+Within the present uncertainties, the new data of $^{15}$O indicates a smooth $R_ \text p$ transition over the doubly magic $^{16}$O. While the smaller $R_ \text p$ of $^{13}$N than that of $^{14}$N may indicate an appearance of a local minimum at $N$ = 6 in the nitrogen isotopic chain.
+Both cases agree with the DRHBc predictions.
 The $ab$ $initio$ no-core shell-model theory and the DRHBc predict a decreasing trend of the $R_ \text p$ from $^{11}$C to $^{12}$C, but the $R_ \text p$ of $^{11}$C hints differently.
+It is worth noting that $^{11}$C shows the smallest root-mean-square matter radius among that of $^{9-20}$C~\cite{Ozawa01}.